RWS/studio-api-docs/apiconcepts/verification/build_the_global_verifier_plugin.md

 Building the project will generate a * *.sdlplugin* file, in our example *Sdl.Verification.Sdk.IdenticalCheck.sdlplugin*, which will be placed inside your build output path.
 The * *.sdlplugin* file is technically speaking a ZIP archive that contains the required plug-in components such as the plug-in binary (*.dll* itself), the resources file, the manifest etc. For our example, the *.sdlplugin* file will contain the following:

 * The plug-in assembly, e.g. **Sdl.Verification.Sdk.IdenticalCheck.dll**
 * The plug-in manifest, e.g. **Sdl.Verification.Sdk.IdenticalCheck.plugin.xml**.
 The manifest lists information on any extension classes that the plug-in contains.
 It is this manifest that will be created during the build process.
-It declares the assembly and the corresponding extension classes to Trados Studio 2017.
+It declares the assembly and the corresponding extension classes to Trados Studio.
 By deleting this manifest *.xml file you would actually deactivate the plug-in and 'hide' it from the application.
 * The plug-in resources file, e.g. **Sdl.Verification.Sdk.IdenticalCheck.plugin.resources**.
 This resources file contains all the localizable strings and images referred to within the plug-in manifest, and is compiled from **PluginResources.resx** (see also The Resources File).

 The Plug-in Package Path
 -----
-In order for Trados Studio 2017 to pick up the plug-in package and to extract it, the following folders need to be available on your hard drive:
+In order for Trados Studio017 to pick up the plug-in package and to extract it, the following folders need to be available on your hard drive:

 **For Windows XP**: